jcastro-geodb/geodb-dlt-core/network/readme.md

 ## TODOs

-- [ ] Generate certificates that enables TLS with RAFT with script, not with cryptogen.
+- [x] Generate certificates that enables TLS with RAFT with script, not with cryptogen.
 - [ ] Provision ca-tls.yaml with `provisioner` block in terraform.
-- [ ] Generate peers certs & try full network.
+- [x] Generate peers certs & try full network.
+- [ ] Generate and join channel with TLS Enabled
 - [x] Try without manual registering of orderers at CA TLS.
-- [ ] Automation download ca-cert.pem from CA TLS.
+- [x] Automation download ca-cert.pem from CA TLS.
 - [ ] Enroll server CA TLS when it is uploaded.
+- [ ] Register user at CA TLS.
 - [ ] orderer-base.yaml for SOLO deployment.

 ## Dependencies